jaysonbourne/swift-Udemy/README.md

 - The second project was aptly named **"Dicee"**
   * This one now combined functions, storyboard, and using the object library
   * It also introduced the motion method, so if shaken it would trigger an action.
-	* I made sure to apply the use of constraints to make sure that the images wouldn't shift or distort if the size of the screen chagned
+	* I made sure to apply the use of constraints to make sure that the images wouldn't shift or distort if the size of the screen changed.

 ![Screenshot of Dicee App](https://raw.githubusercontent.com/jaysonbourne/swift-Udemy/master/ScreenShots/diceSimulation.png)